 top of page

-Sometimes, a brand name medication such as Vetoryl or Lysodren isn’t available in the dose or formulation that your pet needs.
-Maybe your dog is having trouble swallowing Vetoryl capsules and needs a liquid, or maybe the lowest available dose isn’t low enough for your Miniature Australian Shepherd.
-In cases like these, you might want to consider compounded trilostane (Vetoryl) or compounded mitotane (Lysodren).
+Sometimes, a brand name medication, such as Vetoryl or Lysodren, isn’t available in the strength or formulation that your pet needs.
+Maybe your dog is having trouble swallowing Vetoryl capsules and needs a liquid, or maybe the lowest available strength isn’t low enough for your Miniature Australian Shepherd.
+In cases like these, you might want to consider buying the medication from a compounding pharmacy.
+Below are answers to frequently questions about drug compounding.

 Wedgewood Pharmacy